minasiane/CryptoWrap-2/demo/README.md

 line), either access with 127.0.0.1:8000 or localhost:8000 in a browser.
 This incarnation will only run once and output.

 Note: thought this would be super simple and it actually took me about two days to get this working... lol.

+2nd incarnation = two separate scripts for encrypt and decrypt web demo with almost no flash

+Got Decrypt done about an hour.
+For simplicity I kept the enc and dec separate.
+I made the serverEnc.js be the encrypt and the serverDec.js be the decrypt.
+I changed up some values on the decrypt and enctypted the text and put a button on the screen, after a guess attempted, can push the button to decrypt the text.